 Community Hope, a nonprofit organization started by members of Lake City (Mich.)
-Christian Reformed Church, worked in partnership with Kids Hope USA to continue providing nutritious meals for students while not in school in Missaukee County, Mich.; Grace and Peace Church in Chicago, Ill., transformed their facility for food distribution to the Austin, Bellmont and Dalewood neighborhoods; and Silver Spring (Md.)
+Christian Reformed Church, worked in partnership with their local school and grocery store to continue providing nutritious meals for students while not in school in Missaukee County, Mich.; Grace and Peace Church in Chicago, Ill., transformed their facility for food distribution to the Austin, Belmont Cragin and Galewood neighborhoods; and Silver Spring (Md.)
 CRC received part of its county's $1.2 million food access grants for work it has been doing to feed families affected by COVID-19.

 Lake City, Mich.

-To replace the school-based meal programs that help disadvantaged families, Community Hope and Kids Hope distributed food packs at five locations in their county once a week.
+To supplement the lunches delivered by the school to five sites in the school district, Community Hope provided weekend food packs to 90 students of disadvantaged families.
 School buses were used to transport food and to minimize health risks for workers and volunteers.
 “It’s an important and wonderful blessing to have a partnership with other organizations, particularly the school, so that the greater community can be served,” said Jennifer Pugh, director of Community Hope.